DemocracyClub/Website/democracy_club/apps/report_2019/report.md

 ### Goals not met

-#### “Polling station finder on BBC News homepage on May 2019 election day”
+**Polling station finder on BBC News homepage on May 2019 election day**

 This goal was not achieved, though not for want of trying.
 While there were many meetings with BBC News staff, nobody took the lead to arrange the small amount of development work necessary to add it to the BBC website.
 Relatedly, in [a